MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/edit-fonts.md

 :::image type="icon" source="../media/experimental-tag-14px.msft.png":::

 Typography on the web is an important part of the user experience.
-You want to ensure you meet corporate brand guidelines, and your content displays as expected on various devices.
+You want to ensure that fonts follow corporate brand guidelines, and that your content is displayed as expected on various devices.
 Text must be easy to read using size and line-height.
 Users can resize fonts to meet individual needs.
 For situations when specific fonts are not available on a user device, you should provide fallback font options.

 CSS provides better support for typography in recent years.
 Dozens of different CSS units are available to define the size of text.
-You also have several CSS properties that affect font-size, spacing, line height, and other typographic features.
+You also have several CSS properties that affect font size, spacing, line height, and other typographical features.

 To make it easier when working with typography, a visual **Font Editor** is now in the **Styles** pane.
 You can change your font settings, and the changes are rendered immediately in the browser.
 All without in-depth knowledge of CSS.

 Currently the **Enable new font editor tool within the Styles pane** feature is experimental and you need to [turn it on for Microsoft Edge Developer Tools](../experimental-features/index.md#turning-an-experiment-on-or-off).

-Any CSS in the **Styles** pane, either font definitions or inline styles, automatically displays an icon that opens the visual **Font Editor**.
-To open the visual **Font Editor**, choose the **Font Editor** icon.
+Any CSS in the **Styles** pane, either font definitions or inline styles, has a **Font Editor** icon.
+To open the visual **Font Editor**, click the **Font Editor** icon.

-The icon in the **Styles** pane to edit font settings:

 :::image type="content" source="../media/font-editor-icon.msft.png" alt-text="The icon in the Styles pane to edit font settings" lightbox="../media/font-editor-icon.msft.png":::